-follo wing: icst a fee waiver, or to decime a fee waiver, complete the No!
-I DO NOT want a fee waiver for any programs or a activities.
+No!
+I DO NOT want a fee waiver for any programs or activities.

 Yes!
 I DO want a fee waiver.
-I request a fee waiver for the following (Note: Please describe the fee waiver, material or equipment requested, and the activity or course; failure to make timely request for a fee waiver for any fees, equipment, material, or instrument not listed may result in a fee waiver not being provided): Yes!
-I DO want the fee waiver to be utilized for the free Electronic Device Coverage Program: e or reduced cost on the Lincoln Public Schools Optional Stud ent Name: Student Number: Activ ity or Course: Desc ribe fee waiver or materials or equipment requested, in ncluding amount if known: Activ ity or Course: Desc ribe fee waiver or materials or equipment requested, in ncluding amount if known: Activ ity or Course: Desc ribe fee waiver or materials or equipment requested, in ncluding amount if known: Pare nt/Guardian Signature: Date: Princ cipal/Designee Signature: Date:
+I request a fee waiver for the following (Note: Please describe the fee waiver, materials, or equipment requested, and the activity or course; failure to make timely request for a fee waiver for any fees,

+equipment, material, or instrument not listed may result i

+Yes!
+I DO want the fee waiver to be utilized for the free of Electronic Device Coverage Program: r reduced cost on the Lincoln Public Schools Optional

+Student Name: Student Number:

+Activity or Course:

+Describe fee waiver or materials or equipment requested, incl uding amount if known:

+Activity or Course:

+Describe fee waiver or materials or equipment requested, incl uding amount if known:

+Activity or Course:

+Describe fee waiver or materials or equipment requested, incl uding amount if known:

+Parent/Guardian Signature: Date:

+Principal/Designee Signature: Date: